digitaltwinconsortium/AAS-Repository/README.md

 1. Integrated AutomationML file browser
 1. Basic authentication header support (use "admin" and ServicePassword environment variable to set password)
 1. Local storage of AASX package files (in the server's root directory)
-1. Cloud storage of AASX package files (future)
+1. Cloud storage of AASX package files

 # Usage